How adopting multiple perspectives gives you an edge in business

 When most individuals look at a problem, they tend to think of it from their own perspective.
 And not everybody is qualified to have a perspective or opinion on every issue.
 Perspectives are commonly ideologically and emotionally rooted and shaped by values, culture, their present state of mind, and any assumptions they use to derive what they believe.
 And when people are led by their ideological inclinations, this can lead to conflict.
 When starting your own business or in many business scenarios, much of this would be avoidable if people were to understand what the other person or party wants or is trying to achieve, and is entirely focused on what’s true.

-Adopting multiple perspectives – your own, the other party’s or other individual’s, other believable people you seek out who has earned the right to have an opinion on the topic, and the perspective of what channels behavior through customs, mores, “rules of conduct,” and other such matters that play into motivations and incentives – is an important leadership skill and is a good business strategy.
+Adopting multiple perspectives – your own, the other party’s or other individual’s, other believable people you seek out who have earned the right to have an opinion on the topic, and the perspective of what channels behavior through mores, “rules of conduct,” and other such matters that play into motivations and incentives – is an important leadership skill and is a good business strategy.
 It can also lead to better business outcomes.

 For example, in business negotiations, it is important to understand what the other side wants most.
 What are they likely to ask for, and what can we do to meet their needs by giving them what they want so they are more likely to help us in return, and in a way that’s at least commensurate with what we are willing to sacrifice?